Back

 View source

-Queensland captain Ali Brigginshaw has announced her immediate retirement from State of Origin football.
+Brigginshaw, 36, has announced her immediate retirement from State of Origin football.
 The decision was made to allow her to focus on her final season with the Brisbane Broncos, which will also mark her last season in rugby league.

-Prior to the NRLW era, Brigginshaw played seven interstate games for Queensland, starting in 2009.
+Brigginshaw has played every State of Origin game for the Maroons since the NRLW era began in 2018, captaining the side in 12 of 13 matches.
+Prior to the NRLW era, she played seven interstate games for Queensland, starting in 2009.
 She led the Maroons to victory in the inaugural three-match series in 2024, playing at halfback, lock, and five-eighth.

-Following Brigginshaw's departure, Lauren Brown, who started at halfback in Origin III last year, is a potential option to partner Tarryn Aiken in the halves for the 2026 season.
-The women's State of Origin series is scheduled to begin on April 30 in Newcastle, with the NRLW season commencing in July.
+Following Brigginshaw's departure from the Origin arena, Lauren Brown, who started at halfback in Origin III in 2025, is a potential option to partner Tarryn Aiken in the halves for the 2026 season.

 Brigginshaw had previously announced her retirement from all rugby league following the 2026 campaign.